Semibricks and Brick-finite algebras: Introduction

 Cofinally closed monobricks were introduced and investigated by Enomoto in \cite{E1}.
 Enomoto proved that there is a bijection between torsion-free classes and cofinally closed monobricks in $\modd \Lambda$.
-Finally, we give an injection from the set of semibricks to the set of cofinally closed monobricks in $\modd \Lambda$ and show that $\Lambda$ is brick-finite if and only if this injection is a bijection (for more details see Corollary \ref{C3} and the paragraph before it).
+Finally, we give an injection from the set of semibricks to the set of cofinally closed monobricks in $\modd \Lambda$ and show that $\Lambda$ is brick-finite if and only if this injection is a bijection if and only if every cofinally closed monobrick is a cofinal closure of some semibrick (for more details see Corollary \ref{C3} and the paragraph before it).